esferatec/ec-luart-localizationmanager/examples/README.md

-function btnApply:onClick() -- Define the onClick event handler for the button lomLabel:apply() -- Apply the localized labels lomMenu:apply() -- Apply the localized menu items lomLabel:setlocale() -- Set the locale for the label localization manager etyName.text = 99.99 -- Set the text of the name entry field to "99.99" end
+function btnApply:onClick() -- Define the onClick event handler for the button lomLabel:apply() -- Apply the localized labels lomMenu:apply() -- Apply the localized menu items os.setlocale(lomLabel.language, "all") -- Set the locale for the application etyName.text = 99.99 -- Set the text of the name entry field to "99.99" end